Hero and the Terror

 Hero and the Terror is a 1988 American action film starring martial arts star Chuck Norris, directed by William Tannen.
 Produced by Menahem Golan, written by Michael Blodgett, and was distributed by Cannon Films.
-The film stars Norris as Danny O'Brien as a cop trying to stop a serial killer, Simon Moon known as "The Terror".
+The film stars Norris as Danny O'Brien a cop trying to stop a serial killer, Simon Moon known as "The Terror".

 It is based on Michael Blodgett's 1982 novel of the same name.

 Plot

-Danny O'Brien is a cop who likes to work alone and never waits for his back up.
-In Los Angeles, O'Brien is trying to apprehend the notorious Simon Moon, also known as The Terror.
-Simon has been killing women by snapping their necks and taking them to his lair in an abandoned amusement park.
-O'Brien is attacked by Simon who almost kills him in the struggle.
-When the killer flees the scene and climbs up a ladder he slips and falls, knocking himself unconscious.
-When the backup arrives, they think O'Brien caught The Terror and the people of L.A. call him "Hero".
-Simon is then arrested and taken to jail.
+Danny O'Brien is a Los Angeles cop who likes to work alone, and who never waits for backup.
+O'Brien determines to apprehend the notorious Simon Moon, also known as The Terror, who kills women by snapping their necks and then takes their bodies to his lair at an abandoned amusement park.
+Danny is attacked by Simon, who almost kills him in the struggle.
+Fleeing the scene, the Terror falls from a ladder and knocks himself unconscious.
+When backup arrives, everyone believes that O'Brien caught The Terror; he is christened a "Hero" by the press, while Simon is hauled off to jail.

 When Dr. Highwater goes to visit Simon, he escapes by cutting through the bars of his cell.
-He then steals a laundry van by push starting it but loses control and falls straight down into a cliff face.
-When the media hears about this, they pronounce Simon dead and the people of L.A. are relieved.
+He then steals a laundry van by push-starting it, but loses control and crashes into a cliff-face.
+The media pronounces Simon dead, much to the public relief.

-Three years later the murders start back up again, O'Brien thinks it is The Terror.
-He eventually finds his lair in a movie theater and heads in to confront Simon himself.
-He encounters an enclosed room not on the map and heads in.
-In there he finds the bodies of The Terror's victims and starts searching around for him.
-Simon jumps out and attacks him and Danny tries to fight him off.
-O'Brien eventually kills The Terror and the film ends, as he marries his girlfriend who gave birth to their daughter.
+Three years later, women start turning up murdered again; O'Brien suspects that The Terror might not be dead after all.
+O'Brien eventually finds The Terror's lair in a movie theater.
+Heading in to confront Simon, Danny encounters an enclosed room not on the map...wherein he finds numerous bodies, all victims of The Terror.
+Simon ambushes Danny, who fights him off and eventually kills him.

+O'Brien marries his girlfriend.
+She gives birth to their daughter Angela, "our little angel".